 If you have a long line, you can paint some white dots in different sizes with your round brush to create the illusion that it is snowing, which will also give a great effect!

-…but this snowman here was a bit cheeky and wanted to have a snowball fight! 😜
+…but this snowman face paint here was a bit cheeky and wanted to have a snowball fight! 😜

-I also added some white highlights/details and some shading around the stars for this final optional step.
+I also added some white highlights/details and some shading around the stars for this snowman makeup optional step.

 If you only want to add a few snowballs that will look great even without the rest of the details.
 Happy painting!

 Did you enjoy this snowman face paint tutorial?
 Hit “SHARE” and let your fellow face painters know about it!

 Let’s spread more smiles this Christmas season and make as many children happy as we can! 😍